forestdb/forestdb.org/models/PLU-2019-projects.md

 ###Understanding Negated Antonyms
 ####Ⅰ The empirical phenomenon of interest
 <br>
 If John says that 'I'm not unhappy about my project', does that mean that he is happy about his project?
-Such utterances, known as 'negated antonyms', convey a subtle meaning that is not as simple as their logical forms look like.
+Such utterances, known as 'negated antonyms', convey a subtle meaning that is not as simple as their logical forms look.
 In this example, we might perceive that the 'not unhappy' John is in a state which is below the positive adjective 'happy' but above the antonym 'unhappy'.
-This empirical phenomenon demonstrate that the two negations of this case might not be simply '¬¬happy' in the logical form, otherwise they would cancel each other and produce the same result as 'happy'.
+This empirical phenomenon demonstrates that the two negations of this case might not be simply '¬¬happy' in the logical form, otherwise they would cancel each other and produce the same result as 'happy'.
 (Tessler, 2018)
 <br>
 In my opinion, the best way to capture the mechanism under 'negated antonyms' is to show the quantitative difference between utterances.
-Thus, I adopt a scenario that is similar to the one we studied in class (discussed further in section 3), and I will try to determine the difference between 'expensive' and 'not-inexpensive' utterance which describe the price of items based on the prediction of my model, as a way to dig into the mechanism of 'negated antonyms'
+Thus, I adopt a scenario that is similar to the one we studied in class (discussed further in section 3), and I will try to determine the difference between 'expensive' and 'not-inexpensive' utterances which describe the price of items based on the prediction of my model, as a way to dig into the mechanism of 'negated antonyms'.

 ####Ⅱ Introduction to the RSA framework

-Rational Speech Act Framework is dedicated to formally explain these nuanced aspects of meaning and better understand the compositional mechanism that delivers them.
+Rational Speech Act Framework is dedicated to formally explaining these nuanced aspects of meaning and better understand the compositional mechanism that delivers them.
 (Scontras et al.) RSA utilizes a recursive-reasoning computational model that relies on simulation-based probabilistic programs.
 In this model, a pragmatic listener L1 (fully rational) will try to resolve the intended meaning (or QUD) of an utterance with their observation on a speaker model.
-The speaker S will have certain degree of rationality, and produce an utterance based on their knowledge of a naive literal listener L0.
+The speaker S will have a certain degree of rationality, and produce an utterance based on their knowledge of a naive literal listener L0.
 The literal listener will only consult the literal meaning and the world states to understand an utterance.
-Together, they make up the basic RSA framework, which is widely used in the fields of language understandings, and generates reliable predictions that could be tested by behavioral data.
+Together, they make up the basic RSA framework, which is widely used in the fields of language understanding, and generates reliable predictions that could be tested by behavioral data.

 ####Ⅲ Similarities
 <br>
-My model is based on the model of gradable adjectives 'expensive' that we studies in class.
-The listener will hear an utterance from a speaker such as ' The watch I bought is expensive', then the listener will predict the actual price of the speaker paid for the item and the threshold for this gradable adjective utterance.
+My model is based on the model of gradable adjectives 'expensive' that we studied in class.
+The listener will hear an utterance from a speaker such as 'The watch I bought is expensive', then the listener will predict the actual price the speaker paid for the item and the threshold for this gradable adjective utterance.
 Additionally, my model also draws on data of prior knowledge of the price of an item in the real world and will be able to generate predictions for various items.
 ####Ⅳ Differences
 <br>
-My model also takes ideas from the Tessler's model (2018) on negated antonyms.
-Tessler's model highlights the idea that negated antonyms add extra uncertainty to listener's comprehension and might introduce new threshold.
+My model also takes ideas from Tessler's model (2018) on negated antonyms.
+Tessler's model highlights the idea that negated antonyms add extra uncertainty to the listener's comprehension and might introduce a new threshold.
 Such contrary opposition, 'not inexpensive' could mean either ¬¬A or ¬Ā in the logical form.
 This is represented by the pragmatic listener's behavior in the model.

 ####V Model Description